cbartram/kraken-client/README.md

 ### Running

-To run the project setup a new run configuration with the following args:
+To run the project set up a new run configuration with the following args:
 - VM Args: `-ea`
 - CLI Args: `--developer-mode` (optionally `--debug` for more logs)
 - Main class: `com.kraken.KrakenLoaderPluginTest`

-It should launch RuneLite normally and you will be able to see a small green "Kraken" icon in the Navbar which contains your Kraken plugins.
+It should launch RuneLite normally, and you will be able to see a small green "Kraken" icon in the Navbar which contains your Kraken plugins.

 ## Adding Plugins

-In order for plugins to be compatible with Hydra they must:
+In order for plugins to be compatible with Kraken they must:
+- Be nested a package called `com.krakenplugins`.
+Any other package nesting within `com.krakenplugins` is fine.
 - Include a license field in the RuneLite config.
 The keyName **MUST** be "licenseKey".
 It should look like this:
 ```java
 @ConfigItem(